Massipssa/Docs/cloud/aws/03-Network/vpc.md

 - Useful for high throughput workloads
 - Helpful when you need stable and reliable secure connection

-## VPN connection
+## Site-To-Site (VPN Connection)

 - Utilizes IPSec to establish **encrypted** network connectivity between your intranet and Amazon VPC over the Internet
 - VPN Connections can be configured in minutes and are a good solution if you have an immediate need have low-to-modest bandwidth requirements, and can tolerate the inherent variability in Internet-based connectivity
+- **Customer Gateways**: Created on-premise side
+- **Virtual Private Gateway**: Created on AWS side

 ## AWS Wavelength

 - AWS service embeds AWS compute and storage services within 5G networks, providing mobile edge computing infrastructure for developing, deploying, and scaling ultra-low-latency applications

 ## Bastion (Jumpbox)